-If an intern suspends the internship for longer than one academic year, the student will need to be readmitted.
+If an intern suspends the internship for longer than one academic year, the student will need to be readmitted for evaluation of prior and continuing work.
 If the intern has been absent from the program for more than two years, they may be required to take remedial course work at the discretion of the program.